1. Choose a Program of Study at EMCC

 2. Sign up for VA Benefits

-3. Sign up for EMCC classes
+3. Sign up for EMCC classes & check your EMCC email

 4. Submit Semester Request For Semester Certification form

-5. Consider doing a FAFSA
+5. Consider completing a FAFSA each academic year

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at http://www.benefits.va.gov/gibill